Stalruth/SableyeBot4/migration.md

 especially with the addition of Autocomplete options, though there are also definitely some commands which suffer such as `/filter`.

-## Why disable the commands a month early?

-I want to make the cut early so that the new bot can be tested under production conditions while I still have the option of going back if needed.

 ## Workarounds

-Speaking of those other commands, some command parameters mention in their descriptions that they are "Comma delimited lists".
+Speaking of those other commands, some command parameters mention in their descriptions that they take multiple values "separated by commas".
 This means that if you wish to pass multiple values to them you can - just separate different values with commas.

 For example, where the old command would take `//coverage Dark, Fire` the new command works with `/coverage types:Dark, Fire`.

 This isn't perfect and I'll definitely be keeping my eyes open for any improvements I can make to these commands, but this is the workaround for now.

 [hatemail]: https://github.com/Stalruth/SableyeBot4/issues/new